Why Were Lord and Miller Fired From Star Wars’ Han Solo Movie?

 Matters were coming to a head in May as the production moved from London to the Canary Islands.
 Lucasfilm replaced editor Chris Dickens (Macbeth) with Oscar-winner Pietro Scalia, a veteran of Ridley Scott films including Alien: Covenant and The Martian.
 And, not entirely satisfied with the performance that the directors were eliciting from Rules Don’t Apply star Alden Ehrenreich, Lucasfilm decided to bring in an acting coach.
 (Hiring a coach is not unusual; hiring one that late in production is.)
 Lord and Miller suggested writer-director Maggie Kiley, who worked with them on 21 Jump Street.
 When Kennedy felt that these measures did not get the production on track, she asked Kasdan to come to London.

-Ron Howard hasn’t officially taken control of the Millennium Falcon yet (he’ll start shooting June 26), but is said to have exchanged emails with Lord and Miller.
+Ron Howard is said to have exchanged emails with Lord and Miller about the switch.*

-Note: *This post initially misstated the date that Howard would take over filming.
-It has since been corrected.